Information-theoretic characterization of turbulence intermittency: Introduction

-While previous studies have predominantly relied on moments to quantify intermittency, this approach has limitations.
-Moments of dissipation, enstrophy, and pseudodissipation show different scaling exponents for different moment orders \cite{yakt18, yadon17, schumacher2007asymptotic, Elsinga_Ishihara_Hunt_2023, extremevents} and individual moments do not specify the full probability density function (PDF), resulting in ambiguous quantification of intermittency depending on the specific order moment one chooses to evaluate \cite{gbel}.
-Moreover, higher-order moments are highly sensitive to rare events and requires a large number of samples for statistical convergence.
-Recently, Granero-Belinchón et al. \cite{gbel} have demonstrated that Kullback-Leibler (KL) divergence \cite{KLD}, an information-theoretic measure that accounts for the deviation of the entire PDF instead of select moments, offers a precise metric to study inertial-range intermittency.
-KL divergence is also more robust to sampling errors \cite{bovolo2008_resolution_main, resolution_pix, resolution_fig} and has been employed to study transition in turbulent pipe flows \cite{raj2025detecting} and self-similarity and non-Gaussianity of velocity in turbulent boundary layers \cite{zhou2015properties, tsuji1999probability}.
+While previous studies have predominantly relied on higher order moments of dissipation, enstrophy, and pseudodissipation to quantify intermittency, this approach has limitations.
+Moments of different orders show different scaling exponents \cite{yakt18, yadon17, schumacher2007asymptotic, Elsinga_Ishihara_Hunt_2023, extremevents} and each order moment represents a specific geometric feature of the probability density function (PDF), and not the complete PDF.
+Consequently, using a single order moment to quantify intermittency introduces ambiguity in its interpretation \cite{gbel}.
+Moreover, higher-order moments are highly sensitive to rare events and require a large number of samples for statistical convergence.
+Recently, Granero-Belinchón et al. \cite{gbel} have demonstrated that Kullback-Leibler (KL) divergence \cite{KLD}, an information-theoretic quantity that accounts for the deviation of the entire PDF instead of select moments, offers a precise measure of inertial-range intermittency.
+KL divergence is also more robust to sampling errors \cite{bovolo2008_resolution_main, resolution_pix, resolution_fig} and has previously been employed to study transition in turbulent pipe flows \cite{raj2025detecting} and self-similarity and non-Gaussianity of velocity in turbulent boundary layers \cite{zhou2015properties, tsuji1999probability}.

-{In this Letter, we study KL divergence of dissipation, enstrophy and pseudodissipation with respect to a suitable non-intermittent baseline as a unified, comprehensive measure of small-scale intermittency.
-We address the pertinent question of isolating the intermittency that is the result of turbulence dynamics from that of kinematic effects, as occasionally posed in literature \cite{tsinober, tsinober2019essence, shtilman1993some}.
-To disentangle these contributions, we use a Gaussian random velocity field (GRF) as the baseline {\cite{gbel}}, defining turbulence-induced intermittency as the KL divergence from this reference.
-This framework allows us to reexamine some of the widely accepted views on small-scale intermittency, revealing new insight and refining our understanding of turbulence small scales. }
+In this work, we introduce KL divergence of dissipation, enstrophy or pseudodissipation as a unified, comprehensive measure of small-scale intermittency.
+This measure captures the extent of heavy-tailed, non-Gaussian nature of turbulence small-scale quantities.
+For the purpose of this paper, intermittency refers to deviation from Gaussianity.
+This intermittency is separated into two counterparts - kinematic and turbulence-induced.
+Kinematic intermittency is the intermittency arising from the kinematic definition of the quantity, present even in an uncorrelated Gaussian random field (GRF).
+In contrast, turbulence intermittency is the deviation of the turbulence quantity from the Gaussian random field, representing the intermittency arising only from the turbulence dynamics.